Adastra’s architecture

 The HPE-Cray EX4000 cabinet also includes network modules that connect the compute nodes to the Slingshot network.
 Each HPE-Cray EX4000 cabinet contains a maximum of 64 modules (i.e., a maximum of 256 scalar nodes and a maximum of 128 accelerated nodes).

 The Adastra has four cabinets with 64 accelerated nodes and 128 scalar nodes.
-The last cabinet with 82 accelerated nodes and 24 scalar nodes.
-This makes 338 accelerated nodes and 536 scalar nodes.
+The last cabinet contains the remaining accelerated nodes and scalar nodes.
+This makes 356 accelerated nodes and 544 scalar nodes.
+An other cabinet stores the 28 APU nodes.

-Each Adastra accelerated compute node consists of one AMD Trento EPYC 7A53 64 cores 2.0 GHz processor and four AMD Instinct MI250X (code name gfx90a, microarchitecture CDNA 2) accelerators as shown in the figure below.
-The host CPU has access to 256 Gio of DDR4-3200 MHz memory with 2 logical threads per physical core.
+Each of such Adastra accelerated compute node consists of one AMD Trento EPYC 7A53 64 cores 2.0 GHz processor and four AMD Instinct MI250X (code name gfx90a/Aldebaran, microarchitecture CDNA 2) accelerators as shown in the figure below.
+The host CPU socket has access to 256 Gio of DDR4-3200 MHz memory with 2 logical threads per physical core.
 The MI250X accelerator is a Multi-Chip Module (MCM) and comes with 2 Graphics Compute Dies (GCDs), for a total of 8 GCDs per node.
 A GCD can be seen as a GPU.
 The user can think of the 8 GCDs as 8 somewhat separate GPUs, each having 64 Gio of High-Bandwidth Memory (HBM2E).
 This makes a total node memory of 768 Gio (256+512) for each accelerated node.
+On Adastra The MI250X is OAM packaged.

-The CPU is connected to each GCD via Infinity Fabric over x16 xGMI2, allowing a theoretical host-to-device (H2D) and device-to-host (D2H) throughput of 36 Gio/s.
-The 2 GCDs on the same MI250X are connected via Infinity Fabric over 4 x16 xGMI3 links for a theoretical throughput of 200 Gio/s (in each directions simultaneously).
+The CPU socket is connected to each GCD via Infinity Fabric over x16 xGMI2, allowing a theoretical host-to-device (H2D) and device-to-host (D2H) throughput of 36 Go/s (33.53 Gio/s).
+The 2 GCDs on the same MI250X are connected via Infinity Fabric over 4 x16 xGMI3 links for a theoretical throughput of 200 Go/s (186.3 Gio/s) (in each directions simultaneously).
 The GCDs on different MI250X are connected with Infinity Fabric GPU-GPU in the arrangement shown in the Adastra MI250X node diagram below.
 The MI250X are each connected to one NIC via PCIe4 + ESM.

 Note

-We use the Graphic Processing Unit (GPU) term where in fact, we should really use the GCD term instead.
-Indeed, the accelerated nodes use accelerators which can be seen as GPU without the graphic specific parts.
+We use the Graphic Processing Unit (GPU) term where in fact, we should really use the accelerator term or in the specific case of the MI250X, the GCD term instead.
+Indeed, the MI250X accelerated nodes use accelerators which can be seen as GPU without the graphic specific parts (so not a Graphic PU..).

-Adastra contains a total of 1352 AMD MI250X on its 338 accelerated nodes.
+Adastra contains a total of 1424 AMD MI250X.
 The AMD MI250X has a theoretical peak scalar performance, that is without Matrix Fused Multiply Add (MFMA), of 47.9 TFlop/s in double-precision or simple-precision divided evenly between the two GCDs.
-With a base clock of 1.7 GHz, we get a theoretical peak performance of 23.9 TFlop/s per GCD in double-precision or simple-precision (1.7 GHz * 1 FMA/cycle * 2 SIMD operation/FMA * 16 scalar Binary64 operations/SIMD operation * 4 SIMD ALU * 110 CU) leading to 191,6 TFlop/s per node.
+With a base clock of 1.7 GHz, we get a theoretical peak performance of 23.9 TFlop/s per GCD in double-precision or simple-precision (1.7 GHz * 1 FMA/cycle * 2 SIMD operation/FMA * 16 scalar Binary64 operations/SIMD operation * 4 SIMD ALU * 110 CU) leading to 191.6 TFlop/s double-precision per node.
 Each GCD has 110 Compute Units (CU), and the memory can be accessed at a peak 1.6 Tio/s.
 The detailed NUMA diagram shown below can be used to manage the CPU-GPU binding of MPI tasks on a node.

 Note